huynkprovn/PokeyPySnipe/README.md

 [CONFIG]
  startLoc = Central Park NY
  minCP = 0 >minCP setting, if left at 0, will catch all Pokemon.
-Adjust to your preference.
+Adjust to your preference. encryptFile = encrypt64bit.dll (see pogo/encrypt/ for a list of files)
 ```
-- Edit snipe.py line 485 with the proper filename (see pogo/encrypt/ for a list of files)

 - Run launch.bat